Colin Maier

 Colin Maier is a Canadian oboist and multi-instrumentalist and also works as an actor, dancer, and acrobat, often blending these disciplines into one performance.
 He has also worked as a stuntman and martial artist.
-He is currently a member of the award-winning Canadian new classical music ensemble Quartetto Gelato, and the oboe and accordion duo JoyRide with accordionist Charles Thomas Cozens.
+He is currently a member of the award-winning Canadian new classical music ensemble Quartetto Gelato, and the oboe and accordion duo JoyRide with pianist Mark Camilleri, formerly Charles Cozens.

 Education

 Born in Calgary, Alberta, Maier started Suzuki violin at age three and oboe at age 12.
 In high school, he studied fiddling, singing, dance, acting, martial arts, and gymnastics, and had plans to pursue musical theatre in college.
 Because of a missed deadline, he ended up pursuing the oboe, and classical music study.
 Maier graduated from the University of Calgary in 1997 with a bachelor's degree in oboe performance studying with Calgary Philharmonic oboist David Sussman.